Welcome to our Physical Education learning page!

 - PE at Hogarth Primary School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure.

-- Pupils participate in two high quality PE lessons each week, one with a specialist coach and one with their class teacher.
+- Pupils participate in a high-quality PE lesson each week, with a specialist coach for an hour.

 - Children are encouraged to participate in the varied range of extra-curricular activities (when we are allowed to complete this- following Government guidelines).